agam27server/RandomColor/README.md

+# Random Color Generator

-This is randon color generator let you generate randon color on click and return it's HexCode
+This project generates a random color when you click the button and displays the color's hex code.

+## Usage

+1. Clone the repository.
+2. Open `index.html` in your browser.
+3. Click the button to generate a random color and display its hex code.